-The Society to Improve Diagnosis in Medicine (SIDM)'s Patients Improving Research in Diagnosis (PAIRED) program brings together patient advocates with lived experience and expert researchers to integrate the patient perspective in research efforts.
-The goal of the program is to develop and evaluate an innovative curriculum to train Patient Partners to participate in the design, execution, and dissemination of research to improve diagnosis, integrating the patient and family voice into diagnostic research.
-This project aligns with SIDM's strategic priority to engage patients in improving current diagnostic performance and reducing harm from diagnostic error.
+The Society to Improve Diagnosis in Medicine (SIDM) believes that patients’ views should be central to the design and delivery of research.
+To help encourage this vision, SIDM has developed the Patients Improving Research in Diagnosis (PAIRED) program to create an innovative curriculum and train Patient Partners to participate in the design, execution, and dissemination of research to improve diagnosis, integrating the patient and family voice into diagnostic research.

 Patient Safety Imperative

 A seminal report from the National Academy of Medicine (NAM) highlighted the impact of patient harm caused by diagnostic error, stating that most people will experience at least one diagnostic error in their lifetime, sometimes with devastating consequences.
 Recommendations out of the NAM report include increased research around the diagnostic process and greater patient engagement in diagnosis.